Collagen Protein vs. Whey: What’s The Difference?

 One advantage of whey is that it is both easy to digest and absorb into the bloodstream.
 When one of the biggest tests of a supplement is how effective it is, efficient digestion and absorption go a long way in showing whey’s value.

-Additionally, studies show that whey is effective in improving metabolism and recovery from physical activity.† Whey can improve and create lean body mass, reduce the effects of oxidative stress (damage to the cells), and even work to lower blood pressure.†
+Additionally, studies show that whey is effective in improving metabolism and recovery from physical activity.† Whey can improve and create lean body mass, reduce the effects of oxidative stress (damage to the cells), and even work to support blood pressure.†

 Disadvantages Of Whey